IndrajeetPatil/statsExpressions/cran-comments.md

 0 errors | 0 warnings | 0 notes

-- This release fixes tests to address failing checks on CRAN.
+- Minor updates to make the package compatible with the upcoming release of `ggstatsplot`.